KingOfL33t/Terarimor/README.md

 Terarimor
 =========

-An open source 3d game.
+An open source 3d game currently in the works.